Benham and Reeves provides a professional lettings service to

 legislation).

-now is sit back and enjoy your new home, confident that Benham
+is sit back and enjoy your new home, confident that Benham and Reeves

-and Reeves is on hand to provide advice and support throughout
+is on hand to provide advice and support throughout your tenancy.

 Don’t forget, for complete peace of mind, we are members of ARLA